AaltoSciComp/scicomp-docs/training/scip/kickstart-2024.rst

 partners, and probably in-person discussion/practice rooms at some campus.

-**Registration:** Please register at this link:
-TODO .
-It's OK to attend
-only individual sessions is fine.
+**Registration:** Please register at this link: https://link.webropol.com/ep/scicompsummer2024 It's OK to attend only individual sessions is fine.

 **Cost:** Livestream is free to everyone.
 Aalto in-person is free of